How to negotiate sponsorship from a weak position

 Similarity literally draws people together.
 Research in psychology showed that participants stood physically closer to one another after learning that they shared political beliefs and social values.
 And people are more willing to buy from those who are similar to them in various ways such as age, religion, politics or even cigarette-smoking habits.

-See if you can discover at least one common area of enjoyment or interest with someone you deal with.
-You can talk about a hobby, sport or television program or professional aspect in common.
-Have a quick look at their office to see if there are any trophies or family photos etc. If the meeting is not in their office, do a Google or LinkedIn search to find out a bit more about things the other person and you have in common.
-The important thing is to create the bond early because it paves the way for goodwill and trust in every later encounter.
+See if you can quickly discover at least one common connection with someone you deal with.
+Don’t spend too much time on this in your first meeting with the prospect.
+They don’t want you to ramble; you should shortcut to find something in common.
+Do a Google or LinkedIn search to find out a bit more about what the other person and you have in common.
+When in their office, check quickly around to see if there are any company trophies or photos, or even family photos etc. The important thing is to create the bond early because it paves the way for goodwill and trust in every later encounter.
 It’s much easier to gain support when the people you are trying to persuade are already inclined in your favor.

 We mostly prefer to say yes to the requests of someone we know and like.
 One way for people to like us is to praise them.
 Praise charms and disarms.
 Honest, positive remarks about another person’s attitude or performance reliably increase liking in return, as well as willing compliance with your wishes.
 This works even when flattery is used.
 Strangers such as sales people get us to comply with their requests as well by applying this rule – they first get us to like them.
 If you are meeting with sponsor companies, ensure you find ways to praise their role in the marketplace, and perhaps the person you are dealing with if you know their background.